parse-community/Governance/paid-contributors.md

 ## Overview

-In an effort to ensure the continuous development of Parse Platform, contributors can receive a financial compensation for their contribution.
+In an effort to ensure the continuous technical and organizational development of Parse Platform, contributors can receive a financial compensation for their contribution.
 The participation under the program is always clearly defined in scope, budget and time before the approval of participation.

 ## Process